apache/beam-site/src/index.md

 # Apache Beam (incubating)

-Apache Beam is a unified programming model that allows you to implement batch and streaming data processing jobs that  can run on any execution engine.
+#### Apache Beam provides an advanced unified programming model, allowing you to implement batch and streaming data processing jobs that can run on any execution engine.

-You start by building a program that defines a pipeline using one of the open source Beam SDKs.
-The pipeline is then executed by one of Beam’s supported distributed processing back-ends, which include Apache Flink, Apache Spark, and Google Cloud Dataflow.
+Apache Beam is:
+* **UNIFIED** - Use a single programming model for both batch and streaming use cases.
+* **PORTABLE** - Execute pipelines on multiple execution environments, including Apache Apex, Apache Flink, Apache Spark, and Google Cloud Dataflow.
+* **EXTENSIBLE** - Write and share new SDKs, IO connectors, and transformation libraries.

 ## Contribute